2013 NCAA Division I men's basketball tournament: Schedule and venues

+Atlanta hosted the Final Four for the sixth time, having previously hosted in 2007.
+As of 2024, this is the most recent Final Four to be held in Atlanta (The 2020 edition, which was to be held in Atlanta, was canceled due to the COVID-19 pandemic).

 Qualified teams

 Automatic qualifiers

 The following teams were automatic qualifiers for the 2013 NCAA field by virtue of winning their conference's tournament (except for the Ivy League, whose regular-season champion received the automatic bid).